-Noah Park and Esther Shin, a married couple, serve as professors at the Evangelical Theological Seminary in Cairo.
+Noah Park and Esther Shin, a married couple, serve as professors at the Evangelical Theological Seminary in Cairo (ETCS).
 Noah teaches New Testament, and Esther teaches Christian education.
-The seminary, a ministry of the Evangelical Presbyterian Church in Egypt, is one of a handful of seminaries in Egypt that trains future Protestant pastors.
-Presbyterian missionaries founded the school, and it graduated its first class in 1863.
-Its 240 students come from throughout the Arab world to prepare for service in churches in their home countries.
+ETCS, a ministry of the Evangelical Presbyterian Church in Egypt, is one of a handful of seminaries in the Middle East that trains future Protestant pastors.
+Presbyterian mission personnel founded the school in 1863.
+The seminary located in Cairo has both on-campus and online programs.
+Though many of its 600 students are from Egypt, a good number of them also join the programs from elsewhere in the Arab world, including Iraq, Syria, and Sudan, and from the rest of the world, to prepare for service in churches in their home countries.

-While most Egyptians are Muslims, Egypt’s Christian tradition reaches back to the apostolic era.
-The Presbyterian Church (U.S.A.) celebrates more than a century and a half of ministry in Egypt and its strong partnerships with the country’s Protestant churches.
+While most Egyptians (90%) are Muslims, Egypt’s Christian tradition dates back to the apostolic era.
+The Presbyterian Church (U.S.A.) celebrates more than a century and a half of ministry in Egypt and strong partnerships with the country’s Protestant churches.
 Presbyterian World Mission also works in a variety of ways with the direct inheritor of Egypt’s oldest Christian tradition, the Coptic Orthodox Church.
-The Evangelical Presbyterian Church in Egypt encompasses eight presbyteries, several programmatic councils, and approximately 300 congregations throughout the cities and villages of Egypt.
-The military government of Egypt that came to power after the Muslim Brotherhood fell in 2013 has afforded new opportunities to the Evangelical Presbyterian Church in Egypt.
-It has given land to the church for the building of new church facilities and significantly eased the process to obtain building permits.
-This is unprecedented in the history of Egypt since the Arab Islamic conquest in the 7th century.
-Church leaders see this as a God-given opportunity to start new churches where none exists.
+The Evangelical Presbyterian Church in Egypt encompasses eight presbyteries, several programmatic councils, and approximately 450 congregations throughout the cities and villages of Egypt.

-Both entered congregational service after completing doctoral degrees and view their call to service and theological education in the context of their vocational pilgrimages.
+Esther and Noah were involved in congregational ministry for several years before beginning service in Egypt in 2016.
+Both are ordained Presbyterian ministers.
+Noah served as senior pastor and Esther as Christian education pastor in Southern California.
+They found their call to service and theological education in the context of their vocational pilgrimages.
 “We were both called to ministry when we were very young,” Esther says.
-“Through our journey in education and ministry, God has led us to be convinced of our calling to service.”
+“Through our journey in education and ministry and especially during our summer teaching in Nigeria, God has led us to be convinced of our calling to service.”

-While their primary responsibilities will be in the classroom, Esther and Noah say their ministry will not stop there.
-“Since theological education is not simply about information or knowledge, we will be involved in Christian communities in and out of the seminary, interacting with sisters and brothers,” Noah says.
+While their primary responsibilities are in the classroom, Noah and Esther say their ministry does not stop there.
+“Since theological education is not simply about information or knowledge, we try first to learn through our relationship with real people, hearing their stories and participating in their communities,” Noah says.